hooshd/turzobot/README.md

   - `param2` (type): Description of param2.

 ### Expected Output
-- The function returns an object containing:
+- The function returns:
-  - `result`: The main output of the function.
-  - `status`: A status message indicating success or failure.

-Example output:
-json
-{
-  "result": "Success",
-  "status": "Data processed successfully."
-}
+  - A value of type (describe the type) that represents (describe what it represents).

 ### Test Data
-- Example input parameters:
+- Example input:

   const result = functionName(param1Value, param2Value);

 ### Code Examples
-To use the function, you can call it as follows:
+To use the function, you can include it in your project as follows:

 const { functionName } = require('./main');

-const output = functionName('value1', 'value2');
+const output = functionName(param1Value, param2Value);
 console.log(output);